informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 ### Execution errors

 An error that occurs during the execution of a command will lead to the throwing of a `CommandExecuteException` in the body of the `execute` method of the commands.
-This exception will be used to wrap lower-level exceptions thrown on the occurrence of errors in the model part of the application (we deal with these errors in detail in the next section).
+This exception will be used to wrap lower-level exceptions thrown on the occurrence of errors in the *Model* part of the application (we deal with these errors in detail in the next section).

-The `execute()` method of the `Command` class must now be declared to throw exceptions of type `CommandExecuteException`:
+The `execute` method of the `Command` class must now be declared to throw exceptions of type `CommandExecuteException`:

 ```java